Kalmat/TidyDesk/README.md

-# TidyDesktop
+# TidyDesk

 ## What is this for

-This is a python3 script, based on PyQt5, for windows 8-10.
+This is a python3 script, based on PyQt5, for windows 8-10 and Linux GNOME/Cinnamon.
+It also works in macOS (Catalina+), but since it uses Apple Script, it's not very fluent and needs to be granted on Security&Privacy/Accessibility options.

 It will allow you to easily arrange all your desktop windows, using different grids to fit your needs according to the number of windows and desired layout